-Remember, traumatic brain injury on its own is not listed as a qualifying condition in the Social Security Administration’s listing of impairments that qualify for disability, but a person with a number of neurological disorders and conditions that occur as a result of the injury may be eligible for benefits.
+In the past, traumatic brain injury on its own was not listed as a qualifying condition in the Social Security Administration’s listing of impairments that qualify for disability.
+That changed in 2016, when the SSA added a new disability listing for TBI under neurological disorders (listing 11.18).

 If your loved one has suffered TBI that leaves him with severe neurological, cognitive and mental deficits, discuss filing a claim for benefits with M. Stanley Whitehead, a Houston Social Security disability benefits lawyer.